 What are the thoughts and feelings that come to mind when you look at where your time is going?
 While you might want to judge yourself, consider being curious instead.

-Why are you spending your time as you do.
-The key here is to reflect on how you are spending your time.
+Why are you spending your time as you do?
+When you ask, “Why?” you’ll reflect on how you spend your time.

 Step Two: Become Outcome Aware

-Consider the outcomes of the activities and tasks you currently spend your time on.
+Consider the end result of the activities and tasks you currently spend your time on.